Fade to Grey (Visage song): Background

 "Fade to Grey" was originally written as an instrumental by Billy Currie and Chris Payne.
 Payne came up with the bassline and the chords while Currie added the other parts.
 They worked on it during soundchecks on Gary Numan's 1979 tour.
 Cedric Sharpley, the drummer of Numan's backing band, was also heavily involved.
 In those days it was called "Toot City".
 Initially considered to be released as a Billy Currie and Chris Payne single, the track eventually became part of the Visage project.
-While setting the track listing of the Visage album, Midge Ure suggested the use of the melody and wrote the song's lyrics.
+While setting the track listing of the Visage album, Midge Ure (who had heard the track in sound checks whilst he was playing keyboards on the parallel USA tour of Thin Lizzy), suggested the use of the melody and wrote the song's lyrics.

 "Fade to Grey" was Visage's second single, but their first release on a major label, Polydor.
 It was released in 1980, on the same day as the band's debut album, Visage.
 "Fade to Grey" charted around Europe in late 1980/early 1981, becoming a Top 10 hit in the UK, a Top 5 hit in five countries, and no. 1 in West Germany and Switzerland.
 The song is sung in English and spoken in French.

 A remix by Bassheads/Andy Stevenson was released in 1993 to promote the Fade to Grey – The Best of Visage compilation (an updated re-release of 1983's Fade to Grey – The Singles Collection).
 The new version became a modest Top 40 hit in the UK, peaking at no. 39.

 In 2008, Steve Strange appeared on the BBC series Ashes to Ashes performing the song in the Blitz nightclub.

 In 2014, Visage released "Fade to Grey (Orchestral)", a new version of the song re-recorded with a symphony orchestra.
 This followed the band's appearance at the 2014 World Ski Jumping Championships in Prague, Czech Republic, where they played a ten-song set backed by the Czech Synthosymphonica Orchestra.
 The band also released an album, Orchestral, which featured several classic Visage songs rerecorded with the orchestra.

 Authorship

 Steve Strange and Midge Ure both claimed to have been the one who came up with the idea for the French vocal in the track.
-On the finished track, the French vocal was performed by Brigitte Arens, a young student from Luxembourg who was Rusty Egan's girlfriend at the time.
+On the finished track, the French vocal was performed by Brigitte Arendt, a young student from Luxembourg who was Rusty Egan's girlfriend at the time.
 On the single and album, the song is credited to Billy Currie, Chris Payne and Midge Ure.
 In his 2002 autobiography, Strange said it was not fair to credit the song to Ure, Currie and Payne only, since his input was significant and he was "the focal point of the group".